bryanlundberg/NexusTimer/README.md

 Who likes?
 We won't cover calculations using DNF, instead delete the solve or add you a +2 penalty.

 ### Portability
-Being able to transfer all your previous solves is of the utmost importance to us.
-We are currently working to add support from timers such as csTimer, Twisty Timer, and Cubedesk backups.
+You can transfer all your previous data from timers such as csTimer, Twisty Timer, and Cubedesk!

 This is what makes unique and versatile **Nexus Timer** 💪

+> [!NOTE]
+> We are working to enable you to sync your data from any device online.

 ![rainbow](https://raw.githubusercontent.com/bryanlundberg/NexusTimer/main/.github/images/rainbow.png)